 9. Patents are territorial

-Patents cover specific territories; for example, a UK patent, which is examined by the UK Intellectual Property Office, covers the UK; a European patent, which is examined by the European Patent Office, can cover more than 38 European territories (depending on validation decisions made on grant); a Japanese patent, which examined by the Japanese Patent Office, covers Japan, and so forth.
+Patents cover specific territories; for example, a UK patent, which is examined by the UK Intellectual Property Office, covers the UK; a European patent, which is examined by the European Patent Office, can cover more than 38 European territories (depending on validation decisions made on grant); a Japanese patent, which is examined by the Japanese Patent Office, covers Japan, and so forth.

 In terms of getting your own patent, you can usually file a patent application in a single country to begin with and then file internationally (with a 'priority claim') at any point in the next 12 months.
 Please see our articles on the UK patent application procedure and the European patent application procedure and the options for seeking patent protection internationally.